 Looking at the statistics people seem eager to get an e-bike and don’t mind to spend a good amount of money on them.
 At this pace, e-bikes will replace the current regular bike fleet within a couple of years.

 E-bikes aren’t tied to specific demographics and they come in all sorts of sizes and shapes.
-Mountain bikes, road bikes, hybrids, kids bikes, and even cargo bikes to transport kids and drop them off at school.
+Mountain bikes (like Trek and Giant), road bikes, hybrids, kids bikes, and even cargo bikes to transport kids and drop them off at school.

 - Bovag – Bike Sales 2011-2018 (PDF, Dutch) | Two-wheeler Core Numbers (PDF, Dutch)